SELab-2/OSOC-3/README.md

 	# Activate your Virtual Environment
 	source venv/bin/activate

-	# Start the Docker container to run the Database
+	# Start the Docker container to run the database
 	docker compose up -d

 	# Stop the Docker container